COURSES

 TEACHING PHILOSOPHY

-Successful teaching is the art of leading students on an exciting journey of discovery to gain new skills, knowledge, and understanding through constructive and creative engagement within and beyond the classroom.
-I share my passion for conservation ecology with diverse students through synergistic research, mentoring, teaching and extension activities.
-My priorities are to: (1) create intellectually challenging, cooperative and inclusive learning environments to meet the needs of diverse students, (2) foster student engagement using innovative teaching techniques and flexible mentoring strategies, (3) provide timely formative and summative assessments of student work, and (4) hold students to a high-level of expectation regarding course content proficiency and professionalism.
+Teaching is the art of leading students on an exciting journey of discovery to gain knowledge and insight about our shared world.
+I share my love for the natural world through teaching, mentoring, research, and extension activities.
+My priorities are to: (1) create an intellectually challenging, cooperative, and inclusive learning environment for diverse students, (2) foster student engagement using innovative teaching techniques and flexible mentoring strategies, (3) provide timely formative and summative assessments on assignments and activities that promote workforce readiness, and (4) hold students to a high level of expectation regarding subject matter proficiency and professionalism.